crossplane/crossplane/docs/getting-started/install-crossplane.md

 Crossplane installs into an existing Kubernetes cluster.

 {{< hint type="tip" >}}
-If you don't have a Kubernetes cluster create one locally with [minikube](https://minikube.sigs.k8s.io/docs/start/) or [kind](https://kind.sigs.k8s.io/).
+If you don't have a Kubernetes cluster create one locally with [kind](https://kind.sigs.k8s.io/).
 {{< /hint >}}

 ### Install the Crossplane Helm chart